RakshithaK11/Mean-and-Variance/README.md

+DATE:
-#  Mean and variance of a discrete  distribution
+# EXP NO: 1- Mean and variance of a discrete  distribution

 # Aim :